 Presets are stored independently of productions, and save and load settings for processing modules (EQ, Gate, Compressor, Panning, etc.) or for a complete channel.
-For example, you may wish to save your favourite Kick Drum EQ, or the complete settings for an announcer channel.
+For example, you can wish to save your favourite Kick Drum EQ, or the complete settings for an announcer channel.

-All user data is stored on the system's internal flashcard and may be imported or exported to a USB interface or mxGUI computer.
-In a networked installation, a central file server can be made accessible from each console within the network.
+All user data is stored on the system's internal flashcard and can be imported and exported to a USB memory stick, networked file server or mxGUI computer..

-User data is fully compatible with any mc or Nova73, regardless of the hardware configuration.
-This enables the transfer of production data, snapshots, mixes or presets to and from any system (including any other mc), in order to recall settings in a different studio.
+User data is fully compatible with any mc2 or Nova, regardless of the hardware configuration.
+This enables the transfer of user data to and from any system (including any other mc2), in order to recall settings in a different studio.